 button to start verification.
 The verification should pass indicating that N-way conformation holds.

-output in the CHARG_GN
+output in the CHARGE_GN

 Note that if Play